 Acceptable Reasons to Drop Below Full-Time

-You do not need to make an appointment to discuss your situation with an International Center adviser for the reasons listed below:
+You do not need to make an appointment to discuss your situation with an International Student Adviser for the reasons listed below:

 1. Completion of Program

 You do not need to be enrolled full-time for the term that you are graduating.
 You must submit a completed Reduced Course Load form signed by your academic adviser by the first day of the semester in which you are graduating.

 - Your last and only course cannot be an online course.
 Co-op and internship enrollment are considered live courses.